-- If you are choosing a create your own project this must be from the staff member who will advise this project should it be selected.
+- If you are choosing a create your own project this must be from the staff/faculty member who will advise this project should it be selected.

 UCSB Career Services offers support and advising in writing résumés and cover letters.
 Please consider taking advantage of their generous services, especially if this is the first time you have written a résumé or cover letter.